kjell/mcn-2020-git-haiku/index.md

-This snowy morning
+Oh, tranquility!
-twin butterflies until, twice white
+The lips feel cold.
-The autumn dusk is here.
+This autumn evening.